zipy124/apiDocs/source/index.html.md

 Rate limiting of the API is primarily on a per-user basis.
 The limit is calculated against user's ID (e-mail) across all access tokens.

-The limit is 10 000 requests per daay and resets every day midnight London time.
+The limit is 10 000 requests per day and resets every day midnight London time.
 (00:00 GMT)

 When a request is throttled, the response returned by the server has HTTP Status Code "429 Too Many Requests".
 It includes a `Retry-After` header with the number of seconds the client is throttled for.

+If you would like your rate limit to be increased, contact us at isd.apiteam@ucl.ac.uk

 # Version Information